Summary: in this tutorial, you’ll learn how to use the ROW_NUMBER()

 is an order sensitive function, theORDER BY

-SQL ROW_NUMBER() examples
+SQL ROW_NUMBER() function examples #

-We will use the employees
+We’ll use the employees

 and departments